-Advantages of Geothermal Heating The approach of fall signals a prime time to start thinking about heating your home during the harsh winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the average family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Northern Virginia geothermal home comfort system uses the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the experts at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Northern Virginia home or business.
 Although the initial investment in a geothermal system may be more than the investment in an ordinary system, the long-term return on that investment pays off.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
 For most homes, the payments associated with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) considers geothermal systems to be one of the most efficient heating and cooling systems available.
 Installation of a geothermal system starts with a visit from your Northern Virginia geothermal dealer.
 The dealer will measure your home, calculate your heating and cooling needs and assess your property to determine the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and supply one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and works more efficiently, delivering an astounding five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for utility costs.
 Another plus -- geothermal systems don't rely on fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they minimize their carbon footprint.
-To find a geothermal system that suits your needs, contact Renewable Energy Solutions today or talk to one of our experts at [[phone]].
+To find a geothermal system that suits your needs, contact Renewable Energy Solutions today or talk to one of our experts at 540-878-5539.